Friedrich Albert Lange

 The first edition of the Arbeiterfrage was created in response to heated debates about political strategy in the developing labor movement.
 It was followed by a second and third edition that took up more theoretical questions.
 The Arbeiterfrage was, like the works of Karl Marx, Friedrich Engels and others of the period, shaped by a direct experience of rapid industrialization.
 A crucial consequence of this industrialization was the generation of an impoverished urban working class.
 The heart of this process in Germany was in the Ruhrgebiet and in the Rhineland, where Lange lived.
 Lange concluded that the solution to the problem of what to do about the working class, the “Arbeiterfrage”—literally the “worker question”—as it was called, must come from the workers themselves.
 This required politically organizing the workers and their organizations to form a front against the bourgeoisie (Irmer 1975, 2).

-Lange's position is one of socialist Darwinism (as opposed to social Darwinism).
-Lange accepted a modified version of Thomas Malthus's concerns about the relation between increases in population and food production: “The truth of the Malthusian theory consists therefore in this, that the growth of the population constantly reaches the limit that the growth of the means of subsistence permits” (Lange 1975b, 31; Weikart 1999, 86).
+Lange’s position is one of socialist Darwinism (as opposed to social Darwinism).
+Lange accepted a modified version of Thomas Malthus’s concerns about the relation between increases in population and food production: “The truth of the Malthusian theory consists therefore in this, that the growth of the population constantly reaches the limit that the growth of the means of subsistence permits” (Lange 1975b, 31; Weikart 1999, 86).
 This is an essential part of the explanation of the social conditions of the working class.
-He quotes Darwin to emphasize that it is population pressure that lies behind the struggle for existence for all organisms.
+He quotes Darwin (Chapter 3 of Origin) to emphasize that population pressure lies behind the struggle for existence for all organisms.
 This, he emphasizes, includes humans (Lange 1894, 2).
 Within capitalism, the struggle for existence for the working class becomes a struggle for wages.

 In our present writing on the labor question Darwin plays a large role, insofar as we have attempted to derive the conditions which produce the labor question from the principles developed by Darwin, without, however, viewing them as absolutely necessary ingredients of human existence.
 (Lange 1975b, 30–31; Weikart 1999, 89)